-1. Add more greens to your breakfast eggs!
+One: Add more greens to your eggs on toast

 I am a big advocate of eating a couple of eggs each day.
 Long gone are those days where we were afraid to eat a couple of eggs a week due to cholesterol concerns.
 We are better educated today and know that small oval of goodness goes a long way supporting our health.
-So add some greens – steamed broccoli or shredded lettuce and sliced cucumber, sliced avocado, lightly charred zucchini strips – whatever is your liking, do it and enjoy the benefits of lots of greens in your diet.
+So add some greens – shredded lettuce and sliced cucumber, sliced avocado, lightly charred zucchini strips or even make some fresh basil pesto – whatever is your liking, do it and enjoy the benefits of lots of greens in your diet.

-2. Swap your morning biscuits or slice of cake for a raw bliss ball or two!
+Two: Swap your morning biscuits or slice of cake for a raw bliss ball or two

 My husband grew up in a family where morning tea and afternoon tea was a tradition not to be missed.
 I remember first visiting his parents home and they had dessert every night with their evening meal.
 That was never my experience.
 We grew up eating sweets on special occasions.
 And even though many of these traditions are lovely and bring family and friends together, it can be a trap to indulging.
 But hey let’s not throw the baby out with the bath water, let’s serve up something more nutritional.
 Raw bliss balls are filled with goodness – medjool dates, raw nuts, coconut and citrus zest equals to cutting down refined sugars and adding more nutrients to what we eat.

-3. Swap your spaghetti meat sauce for a vegetarian chickpea or lentil sauce!
+Three: Swap your spaghetti meat sauce for a vegetarian chickpea or lentil sauce

 I have got to say it; my vegetarian moussaka is deliciously good!
 Legumes are a super food we don’t use enough of and I for one are looking for ways to add more to my meals.
 And if that sounds way too much out of your comfort zone, why not swap half of your spaghetti mince with lentils or chickpeas and start the change over slowly?
 That way you can make the adjustment in small amounts and you won’t shock your family or your taste buds!